 Sound travels in waves and can only do so through a medium.
 They can be measured in Hertz.
 Human beings can only detect sounds that are within the 20 to 20,000 Hz range.
 However, humans have different sensitivities to sound, and noise can be a huge nuisance to some.

 The flip side to this is that sound can also be pleasant, and sometimes we want sounds around us.
-An example of this is music because they can entertain and inspire.
+An example of this is music because it can entertain and inspire.

 Sound can also travel through a medium, such as a wall.
 This is why construction work in your house can be heard in a room at the opposite end.
 Sound waves travel through the walls to reach the listener’s ears.